 View a list of opening bonuses at NJ online casinos.

 Yes.
-Unlike their offshore counterparts, regulated NJ online casinos do pay taxes to the state of New Jersey.
-The tax rate on gross gaming revenue (basically the casino win) is 15%.
+Regulated NJ online casinos do pay taxes to the state of New Jersey, unlike offshore casinos who pay no tax.
+The tax rate on gross gaming revenue (basically the casino win) is 17.5%.

 The amounts vary by operator and change from month to month.
 But the average for the first year was for poker and casino combined to generate about $10-$12 million per month in revenue total across all of the state’s regulated online casinos.